nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **DistanceUtil**
-As part of abstraction, most of the logic is handled by the `DistanceUtil` class, which calculates distances and finds the nearest destinations.
+:information_source: **Info:** As part of abstraction, most of the logic is handled by the `DistanceUtil` class, which calculates distances and finds the nearest destinations.

 </div>